SusannaShu/mittens-open/README.md

 # Mittens Open (Hackathon Edition)

-> This repository is a sanitized, local-first fork of the private `mittens-app` codebase, prepared for the [Hackathon Name/Release].
+> This repository is a sanitized, local-first fork of the private `mittens-app` codebase.

 Mittens is a local-first iOS application designed to track life activities, nutrition, sleep, and overall well-being using on-device AI.
-This open version removes all proprietary cloud infrastructure, backend connectivity (Strapi), and private APIs, operating completely offline using SQLite and the E2B (Exec to Browser) inference models.
+This open version removes all proprietary cloud infrastructure, backend connectivity, and private APIs, operating completely offline using SQLite and the E2B (Exec to Browser) inference models with camera pendant smart wearable for ambient visual and audio input analysis.

 ## Architecture (Open Version)